 The ABCDE rule is another guide to the usual signs of melanoma.
 Be on the lookout and tell your doctor about spots that have any of the following features:

 Some melanomas don’t fit these rules.
-It’s important to tell your doctor about any changes or new spots on the skin, or growths that look different from the rest of your moles.
+It’s important to tell your doctor about any changes or new spots on your skin, or growths that look different from the rest of your moles.

 Other warning signs are:

-Be sure to show your doctor any areas that concern you and ask your doctor to look at areas that may be hard for you to see.
+Be sure to show your doctor any areas that concern you.
 It’s sometimes hard to tell the difference between melanoma and an ordinary mole, even for doctors, so it’s important to show your doctor any mole that you are unsure of.

-Remember, too, that a small portion of melanomas start in places other than the skin, such as under a fingernail or toenail, inside the mouth, or even in the colored part of the eye (iris), so it’s important to show a doctor any new or changing spots in these areas as well.
+Remember, too, that a small portion of melanomas start in places other than the skin, such as under a fingernail or toenail, inside the mouth, or even in the colored part of the eye (iris).
+These might look different from melanomas on the skin.
+For example, a melanoma under a nail might appear as a dark line (streak) in the nail, while a melanoma in the eye might appear as a dark spot in the colored part of the eye.
+It’s important to show a doctor anything that concerns you in these areas as well.